Difficulty putting on ski boots is one of the most complaints from skiers. Here are simple tips to make putting on your ski boots easier.

 5. Tightening the Buckles.
 Give your heel a tap on the ground to set your heel back in the boot.
 From here, there tend to be differing philosophies on the order in which you buckle up, bottom -up or top- down.
 I don't think it really matters.
 On some boots, tightening the power strap before buckling the upper two can make buckling these 2 a little easier.

-6) There are a few products that are made specifically to make it easier to put The first is a piece of plastic called a Boot Horn.
+6) There are a few products that are made specifically to make it easier to put your boot on.
+The first is a piece of plastic called a Boot Horn.
 It is simply an oversized shoe horn for ski boots and makes sliding into your boot extremely easy.
-The second product is a heated boot bag.
-These bags keeps your boots warm totally warm and flexible.
+The second product is a heated boot bag. .
+These bags make your boots warm and totally flexible.
+The last product is a spray lubricant that is designed specifically for ski boots and works very well.

 Hopefully, you found these tips helpful.